ChitambarLab/SignalingDimension.jl/docs/src/SignalingPolytope/overview.md

 ## Adjacency Decomposition

-The input and output values a signaling scenario are merely labels.
+The values of input ``x`` and output ``y`` for a signaling scenario are merely labels.
-Rearranging these labels cannot change the structure of the signaling correlations.
+Rearranging these labels cannot change the structure of the signaling polytope.
-Therefore, the signaling polytope is invariant to permutations of inputs and outputs[^Rosset2014].
+Hence the signaling polytope is invariant under permutations of inputs and outputs[^Rosset2014].

-The permutation symmetry of the signaling polytope indicates that there is vertex and facet transitivity.
+This permutation symmetry results in a transitivity of vertices and facets.
-This means that any permutation of the columns or rows of a strategy or game matrix results in a new strategy or game indistinguishable from the original.
+That is, any permutation of a vertex (or facet) is also  a vertex (or facet) of ``\mathcal{C}_d^{X \to Y}``.
-Hence, there exists a canonical set of generator vertices and facets whose permutations describe the entire signaling polytope.
+Furthermore, we define a vertex class (facet class) as the set of all vertices (facets) generated by taking row/column permutations.

-Since the number of permutations scale as factorial of ``X`` and ``Y``, the set of generators is dramatic reduction in the number of total vertices and facets needed to describe the polytope.
+Hence, there exists a canonical set of generator vertices and facets whose permutations describe the complete set of signaling polytope facets ``\mathcal{F}_d^{X \to Y}``.
-The canonical form of a generator facet or vertex is arbitrary and hence lexicographic normal form is used as consistent ordering of matrices.
+Since the number of permutations scale as ``(X!)`` and ``(Y!)``, the set of generators is dramatically reduces in the total number vertices and facets needed to describe the polytope.

-The adjacency decomposition technique [^Christof2001] exploits the permutation symmetry of a polytope to compute a canonical set of generator facets.
+Given  the permutation symmetry of singaling polytopes, the adjacency decomposition technique [^Christof2001] is an effective algorithm for computing the generator facets of a convex polytope.

-Advantages of the adjacency decomposition technique:
+Key advantages of the adjacency decomposition technique include:
-* The set of generator facets is much smaller than the complete set of facets reducing the amount of computation and size of output data.
+* The complete set of facets does not need to be stored in memory, only the generator facets.
-* The computation does not need to be run to completion because a new generator facet is computed each iteration of the algorithm.
+* If not run to completion, a partial list of generator facets is obtained.
-* The computation can be parallelized.
+* The computation can be widely parallelized.

 ### Code Example: Adjacency Decomposition